nathanthomp/nsquared/README.md

 | Boolean |  | 1 bit  | 0 to 1 |
 | Character |  | 8 bit | 0 to 255 |

-### Integer
-The Integer type has a size of 32 bit.
+The **Integer** type has a size of 32 bit.
 This data type represents the set of Natural Numbers with a lower bound of -2,147,483,647 and an upper bound of 2,147,483,647.

-### Float
-The Float type has a size of 32 bits, 1 bit for the sign, 23 bits for the matissa, and 8 bits for the exponent.
+The **Float** type has a size of 32 bits, 1 bit for the sign, 23 bits for the matissa, and 8 bits for the exponent.
 This data type represents the set of Real Numbers with a lower bound of 0.000000000000000000000000000000000000034 and an upper bound of 339,999,999,999,999,996,123,846,586,046,231,871,488.

-### Boolean
-The Boolean type has a size of 1 bit.
+The **Boolean** type has a size of 1 bit.
 This data type represents propositional logic, where 1 is for true, and 0 for false.

-### Character
-The Character type has a size of 8 bits.
+The **Character** type has a size of 8 bits, representing one byte of unsigned data.
 This data type represents each of the character codes from the ASCII table.

+## Scopes

+The Nsquared programming language does not have public and private members to a Type, but instead defines these members by their scope.

-# Operations
+## Operations

 ### How to write your Nsquared program
 To write a Nsquared program...